 We hope these tips help you reduce leaks and feel more confident in living the life you want to live!
 If you’re tired of coping with SUI leaks and want to treat the problem once and for all, consider Flyte in-home pelvic floor treatment.
 It’s clinically proven and backed by a money back guarantee.
-With Flyte, you could be seeing results in as little as 2 to 6 weeks.
+With Flyte, you could see results in as few as 2 to 6 weeks.

 Questions about leaks, the pelvic floor or Flyte?
 Connect with a pelvic floor physical therapist through our free Ask a PT or browse video content of common questions and answers.

 Flyte is the FDA-cleared, clinically proven treatment for pelvic floor muscle strength and bladder control.

 What are Flyte users saying?

 “After 2 weeks, my bladder leakage issue had pretty much resolved.”Posted by Cynthia on March 1, 2022